yosra270/postgresql-auth-with-kerberos/README.md

 * Updating *postgresql.conf*

+To edit the file run the following command :

+`vi .../postgresql.conf`

 By default, Postgres Server only allows connections from localhost.
 Since the client will connect to the Postgres server remotely, we will need to modify *postgresql.conf* so that Postgres Server allows connection from the network :

 ```